sparcopen/do-a-doathon/guide/on the day instructions.md

 On Twitter, ask folks joining remotely to say hello in your hashtag!

-Try and get folks on the wifi asap, one just one device.
-To save yourself crashing the internet tell them to stop using their usual syncing tools (dropbox, drive etc).
-They don't need it, and that's what causes most problems.
+If you sense that connectivity might be an issue, try and get folks on the WiFi as soon as possible, preferably on just one device each.
+To save yourself crashing the connection, tell them to stop using their usual syncing tools (dropbox, drive etc).
+They don't need it by default, and that's what causes most problems.

 ## Welcome